UNO-CYBR-8420-Team1/CYBR8420-Suricata/Code Analysis for Software Security Engineering.md

 When creating the fork of Suricata, at first we struggled to get it working with CodeQL.
 We learned this is because the C code's build commands were not valid for the default CodeQL generated approach.
 After some trial and error (and educated review how CodeQL is setup/works) we finally saw that it is based on the .github/workflows/codeql.yml configuration and actually Suricata's source code actually already had an "advanced" setup [here](https://github.com/OISF/suricata/tree/master/.github/workflows) and finally we were able to get some results.

-Our initial checklist of CWEs identified CWE-22 and CWE-73 that was found in by results of the CodeQL scans, confirming our original thoughts.
+Our initial checklist of CWEs identified CWE-22 and CWE-73 that was found in the scanned results of CodeQL, confirming our original thoughts.
 These both were associated to instances of "Uncontrolled data used in path expression" findings which there were three separate entries for in the results set.
 ![image](https://github.com/UNO-CYBR-8420-Team1/CYBR8420-Suricata/blob/main/Code%20Analysis%20Brainstorm/CodeQL/Screenshot%202024-12-07%20100156.png)